Crown-Commercial-Service/CMpDevEnvironment/README.md

 When executed the scripts will define the build pipeline and this will trigger the process of building and publishing the example NPM module.

+### Ruby Image Example ###
+`/terraform/build/image-ruby`

+This uses the contents of the `CMpDevBuildImage_Ruby` repository which contains a Dockerfile and associated context that can be built and published as docker image within the AWS Container Registry for use in other builds.

+The file `main.tf` defines the attributes of the build and identifies the location of the source code in Github.
+The image build type uses a 2-stage pipeline that will build the container image and then publish it to the AWS Container Registry.

+The produced image can be used in subsequent component builds by setting the `build_type` variable to `'custom'` and the `'build_image'` variable to `'{Image Prefix}/{Image Name}'` as specified when the image was built.
+For example:

+`build_image = "ccs/ruby"`

 ---

 ## Pre-defined Environment variables passed to containers ##